 1.1.
-The Contractor shall submit a detailed description of the language assistance services they will provide to persons with limited English proficiency to ensure meaningful access to their programs and/or services within ten (10) days of the contract effective date; submitted to:
+The Contractor shall submit a detailed description of the language assistance services they will provided to persons with limited English proficiency to ensure meaningful access to their programs and/or services within ten (10) days of the contract effective date; submitted to:

 NH DHHS

 Bureau of Housing Supports

-105 Pleasant Street
+129 Pleasant Street

 Concord, NH 03301

 - 1.2.
-The Contractor agrees that, to the extent future state or federal legislation or court orders may have an impact on the services described herein, the State, through the Bureau of Housing Supports (BHS), has the right to modify service priorities and expenditure requirements under this Agreement so as to achieve compliance therewith. - 1.3.
-For the purposes of this agreement, the Department has identified the Contractor as a subrecipient in accordance with 2 CFR 200.300. - Notwithstanding the confidentiality procedures established under 24 CFR 578.103(b), US Department of Housing and Urban Development (HUD), the HUD Office of the Inspector General, and the Comptroller General of the United States, or any of their authorized representatives, must have the right of access to all books, documents, papers, or other records of the Contractor that are pertinent to the Continuum of Care (CoC) grant, in order to make audits, examinations, excerpts, and transcripts.
-These rights of access are not limited to the required retention period, but last as long as the records are retained. - 1.5.
-The Contractor shall adhere to federal and state financial and confidentiality laws, and comply with the program narratives, budget detail and narrative, and amendments thereto, as detailed in the applicable Notice of Funding Available (NOFA) CoC Project Application approved by HUD. - 1.6.
-The Contractor shall provide services according to HUD regulations outlined in Public Law 102-550 and 24 CFR 578 and other written, appropriate HUD policies and directives. - 1.7.
-The Contractor shall ensure all programs are licensed to provide client level data into the New Hampshire Homeless Management Information System (NH HMIS).
+The Contractor agrees that, to the extent future legislative action by the New Hampshire General Court or federal or state court orders may have an impact on the services described herein, the State, through the Bureau of Housing Supports (BHS), has the right to modify service priorities and expenditure requirements under this Agreement so as to achieve compliance therewith. - 1.3.
+Notwithstanding any provisions of this Agreement to the contrary, all obligations of the State are contingent upon receipt of federal funds under the Continuum of Care (CoC) Grant.
+The State, as the Collaborative Applicant for the Balance of State CoC, and/or, the recipient of the CoC funding, has applied for the CoC Grant and will continue to perform due diligence in the application process.
+However, the State makes no representation that it will receive the funds.
+In no event shall the State be liable for costs incurred or payment of any services performed by the Contractor prior to the State's receipt of federal funds applied for in the CoC Grant. - 1.4.
+For the purposes of this agreement, the Department has identified the Contractor as a subrecipient, in accordance with 2 CFR 200.0. et seq. - 1.5.
+Notwithstanding the confidentiality procedures established under 24 CFR Part 578.103(b), US Department of Housing and Urban Development (HUD), the HUD Office of the Inspector General, and the Comptroller General of the United States, or any of their authorized representatives, must have the right of access to all books, documents, papers, or other records of the Contractor that are pertinent to the CoC grant, in order to make audits, examinations, excerpts, and transcripts.
+These rights of access are not limited to the required retention period, but last as long as the records are retained. - 1.6.
+The Contractor shall maintain adherence to federal and state financial and confidentiality laws, and agrees to comply with the program narratives, budget detail and narrative, and amendments thereto, as detailed in the 2017 Notice of Funding Available (NOFA) CoC Project Application approved by HUD. - 1.7.
+The Contractor shall provide services according to HUD regulations outlined in Public Law 102-550 and 24 CFR Part 578: CoC Program and other written, appropriate HUD policies/directives. - 1.8.
+All programs shall be licensed to provide client level data into the New Hampshire Homeless Management Information System (NH HMIS).
 Programs shall follow NH HMIS policy, including specific information required for data entry, accuracy of data entered, and time required for data entry.
-The Contractor shall comply with Exhibit I, Health Insurance Portability and Accountability Act Business Associate Agreement and Exhibit K, DHHS Security Requirements, which are attached hereto and incorporated by reference herein. - 1.8.
-The Contractor shall cooperate fully with and answer all questions related to this contract from representatives of the State or Federal agencies who may conduct periodic observation and review of performance, activities and an inspection of records and documents. - 1.9.
-The Contractor shall support the primary goal of this program, which is to facilitate the movement of homeless and chronically homeless individuals and families to permanent housing and maximum self-sufficiency.
+Refer to Exhibit K for Information Security requirements and Exhibit I for Privacy requirements. - 1.9.
+The Contractor shall cooperate fully with and answer all questions, related to this contract, of representatives of the State or Federal agencies who may conduct a periodic review of performance or an inspection of records.